rezathegit/api-mashup/README.md

 ## Folder structure and files

 .
 ├── README.md                   # File you are reading now which consists of description and instruction.
 ├── controllers                 # Folder for controllers files which includes functions.
-│   └── artists.js              # File includes the several fetches functions
+│   └── artists.js              # File includes the several fetches functions.
-├── externalApi                 # Folder includes the files for external API:s │   └── api.js                  # file include external API:s links and fetch functions.
+├── externalApi                 # Folder includes the files for fetches from external API:s.
+│   ├── coverArtFetch.js        # file include fetch function from Cover Art Archive API.
+│   ├── index.js                # file include import and export of all fetches.
+│   ├── musicBrainzFetch.js     # file include fetch function from Musicbrainz API.
+│   ├── wikidataFetch.js        # file include fetch function from Wikidata API.
+│   └── wikipediaFetch.js       # file include fetch function from Wikipedia API.
 ├── package-lock.json           # File to keep track of the exact version of every package that is installed.
 ├── package.json                # File for installed packages, modules and dependencies.
 ├── routes                      # Folder for routing files.
-│   └── route.js                # File for creating the different routes.
+│   └── route.js                # File include the routing for the GET request.
 └── server.js                   # File for creationg the Express server.

 ## Technology
 Node, Express, Axios, REST API